brainly/terraform-provider-redshift/docs/resources/grant.md

 # Granting permission to PUBLIC (GRANT ...
 TO PUBLIC)
 resource "redshift_grant" "public" {
-  group = "public" // "public" here indicates we want grant TO PUBLIC, not "public" group.

-  schema      = "my_schema"
-  object_type = "schema"
-  privileges  = ["usage"]
+  group       = "public" // "public" or "PUBLIC" (it is case insensitive for this case) here indicates we want grant TO PUBLIC, not "public" group which cannot even be created in Redshift (keyword). schema      = "my_schema" object_type = "schema" privileges  = ["usage"]